ngi-nix/summer-of-nix/README.md

 ## Mob programming

 As a participant, you will be in one of several teams working in [remote mob programming format](https://www.remotemobprogramming.org/).
-To ensure successful collaboration, each team includes a facilitator – an experienced developer who is familiar with mob programming.
+To ensure successful collaboration, each team includes a facilitator – a more experienced developer who is familiar with mob programming.

 The teams will be supported by a resident developer and the program organisers.